• Trust Weighted Perfect

 8. Perfect 5.0

-Brilliant concept, terrific dialogue, and clever special effects make this a tour de force of the Hollywood craft.
+Brilliant concept, terrific dialogue and clever FX make this a tour de force of the Hollywood craft.

 9. Direction Perfect 5.0